 - From an accredited institution (PDF) by a U.S. regional accrediting agency.

-English language test scores (TOEFL, IELTS, and PTE) may not be more than two years old.
+English language test scores (TOEFL, IELTS, PTE, and DET) may not be more than two years old.
 To ensure TOEFL scores are sent to GW, please use institutional code 5246.
-An institutional code is not required to send IELTS or PTE scores to GW.
+An institutional code is not required to send IELTS, PTE, or DET scores to GW.

 To be considered for admission, the minimum required scores are: